Master of Theology (ThM)

 Financial Aid for Th.M.
 Students

-All Th.M. students admitted to Vanderbilt will receive financial aid to support their tuition costs.
+All full-time Th.M. students admitted to Vanderbilt will receive financial aid to support their tuition costs.
 Domestic students are eligible for a 30% tuition scholarship.
 International students are eligible for a 40% tuition scholarship.
 Highly competitive applicants will also be eligible to be considered for a supplemental stipend totaling $5,000 annually.
 U.S. citizens are also eligible to be considered for federal financial aid, including work-study funding and educational loans.